shajra/nix-project/README.md

 In your newly scaffolded project, you can call `dependencies-upgrade` with no arguments to upgrade all your dependencies.
 But it will likely do nothing, because a freshly scaffolded project already has the latest dependencies.

 See the [Niv](https://github.com/nmattia/niv) documentation on how to manage dependencies.
 You can run Niv commands directly with `dependencies-upgrade`.
-For instance, to run the equivalent of `niv show` you can run
+For example, to run the equivalent of `niv show` you can run

 ```shell
 support/dependencies-upgrade --niv -- show
 ```

-You can also use the `--help` switch with both `dependencies-upgrade` and `niv`:
+You can also use `dependencies-upgrade` to see the help messages for both `nix-project` and `niv`.

+Using the `--help` switch directly with `dependencies-upgrade` shows the help for `nix-project`, which it delegates to.

 ```shell
 support/dependencies-upgrade --help